oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   num of free VFs
         -   counting the num of VFs that are marked as free and the PF is their parent.
         -   if a more than one VF belongs to the same iommu group, all the group will be considered as only one free VF.
-        -   if VFs from differnet PFs belong to the same iommu_group then the acount of free VFs will be increased just in one of them.
+        -   if VFs from different PFs belong to the same iommu_group then the amount of free VFs will be increased just in one of them.
 *   the command should run-
     -   on each CollectVdsNetworkDataVDSCommand
-    -   after updateSriovNumVfs
-    -   on run/stop vm, hot plug/unplug
+    -   after updateHostNicVfsConfig- in case the number of VFs was updated.

 #### VDSM API